ed-kung/CSUN-Econ-433/index.md

 - **Attendance (10%)**

     Attendance in this class will be checked.
-You can miss up to two sessions for any reason and without providing an excuse.
-Further absences will require a [documented reason](/#late-and-missing-assignment-policy).
+Everyone starts with full credit (10 pts).
+For each missed session, points will be deduced according to the following schedule:

+    - First missed class: 0 pts deducted
+    - Second missed class: 0 pts deducted
+    - Third missed class: 2 pts deducted
+    - Fourth missed class: 4 pts deducted
+    - Fifth missed class: 6 pts deducted
+    - And so on... the number of points deducted increases by 2 for each additional absence.

+    It is possible to have negative points for attendance, which will impact your final grade beyond the 10% allotted to attendance.

+    In order to be excused from class, you must receive permission beforehand.
+You will need to provide documentation as to the reason you need to miss class.
+See the [late and missing assignment policy](/#late-and-missing-assignment-policy) for what excuses will be considered valid.

 - **Homework Assignments (25%)**

-    Weekly homework assignments will consist of the following items:
+    Weekly homework assignments will consist of one or more of the following items:

 	- A reading assignment (textbook chapter or article).
 	- A discussion assignment related to the assigned reading.
 The discussion will be held on Packback, an online discussion platform.
-	- A Canvas quiz.
-You'll usually have two attempts on each quiz.
+	- A problem set, to be submitted on paper.

-- **Weekly Labs (25%)**
+- **Lab Scripts (25%)**

     In-class lab sessions where you get hands-on experience working with data analysis relevant to public economics.
-Each lab session consists of two graded components:
+Each lab session will require you to submit a script on Canvas.

-    - A lab assignment where you are asked to accomplish some data analysis task.
-You can try to finish these in class during the lab session, or you can turn them in the following week.
-    - An associated lab quiz.

-- **Midterm Exams (15%)**
+- **Midterm Exams (20%)**

 	There will be two midterm exams that test your understanding of the course material.
 These will be in-person, on-paper exams that test both theoretical understanding and empirical skills.

-- **Group Project (25%)**
+- **Group Project (20%)**

     There will be a group data project.
 More details to follow.